AusDTO/apiguide/principles/security.rst

 .. recommended::

-   All APIs  should specify their assurance level and must apply the relevant controls.
+   All APIs  should specify their assurance level when applying the relevant controls.